We may earn money or products from the companies mentioned in this post. Merci!

 Bread stuffing for poultry is really more of an American thing.

 The French do have what we call “farces” but they tend to be more of a meat stuffing – as in the simple yet so tasty sausage stuffing my Grandmère made for potatoes or tomatoes.Print

 A simple oven roasted chicken.
 No stuffing, basic seasonings and gravy make for the best chicken dinner along with stuffing and steamed green beans.

 One of my favorite wedding gifts was a large spice rack where the jars were suspended by their teak lids to a simple but beautiful teak rack.
 They seemed to float on the kitchen wall.

-I used it for years where I had the wall space but in my current kitchen, the under-counter wall space is not high enough to allow me to hang the spice rack within easy reach of the kitchen prep counters.
+I used it for years where I had the wall space but in my current kitchen, the wall space between upper cabinets and counter top is not high enough to hang the spice rack within easy reach of the food prep counters.

 The herbs and spices also add a touch of color to the kitchen decor.